anythingascode/anythingascode.github.io/terraform-stack-generator.md

 ## Terraform Stack Generator

-Terraform stack generator is a program that can create terraform code and documentation from many modules and substantially reduce development time.
+Terraform stack generator is a program that can create terraform stack and documentation from many modules and substantially reduce development time.

 You may get the code [here](https://github.com/anythingascode/terraform-stack-generator).

-You may also use the download button in the left pane sidebar to download the zip.
+You may also use the download button in the left pane sidebar to download the tool.

 ## Usages
 Generate terraform templates/stack for given terraform modules.